-Failover and Spare Appliances
+Failover and Spare B Series Appliances

-BeyondTrust recommends using a preconfigured failover relationship between a "primary" and a "backup" BeyondTrust Appliance.
-This ensures that the BeyondTrust software is available in the event either BeyondTrust Appliance should fail.
-BeyondTrust customer clients and representative consoles are built to attempt connection with the primary BeyondTrust Appliance at a specific address.
-In the event of a primary appliance failure, this address is used to redirect clients from the failed appliance to the backup appliance.
+BeyondTrust recommends using a preconfigured failover relationship between a primary and a backup B Series Appliance.
+This ensures that the BeyondTrust software is available in the event either B Series Appliance should fail.
+BeyondTrust customer clients and representative consoles are built to attempt connection with the primary B Series Appliance at a specific address.
+In the event of a primary B Series Appliance failure, this address is used to redirect clients from the failed B Series Appliance to the backup B Series Appliance.
 This can done using one of three network routing methods: shared IP, DNS swing, or NAT swing.

 - Files and memory state of the virtual machine's guest operating system

-- Settings and configuration of the virtual machine and its virtual hardware.
+- Settings and configuration of the virtual machine and its virtual hardware

-- Deploy the BeyondTrust OVA (VMware) or EXE (Hyper-V) file.
+- Deploy the BeyondTrust OVA (VMware), EXE (Hyper-V), or QCOW2 (Nutanix) file.

 - Open the virtual console.

 - Enter the IP address, subnet mask, and default gateway of the SRA Virtual Appliance.

 The network settings of the SRA Virtual Appliance should already be saved from previous configuration.
 Otherwise, contact the company network administrator for the appropriate settings.
 Once the SRA Virtual Appliance is accessible on the network, log in to the /appliance administrative web interface, update the SRA Virtual Appliance, and restore settings, as needed.